alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 ---
 layout: guidance
 title: Get a licence to export art works, antiques and culturally significant goods
-summary: How to apply for a licence to export cultural goods, including antiques, furniture and archeological items.
+summary: How to apply for a licence to export cultural goods, including antiques, furniture and archaeological items.
 permalink: /guidance/get-a-licence-to-export-cultural-goods.html
 topic:
   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

 You may need a licence to export certain ‘cultural goods’ over 50 years old.
-Whether you need a licence depends on the value of the goods.
+Whether you need a licence depends on the age and value of the goods.

 Cultural goods include: